agenkit/GHost/README.md

 - Virtualization-ready workstation (Linux KVM)
 - PCIe passthrough (for GPU, TPU, USB, NVMe…)
 - "Type-II hypervisor" setup (the host is a fully usable desktop)
+- Tested on Kubuntu 24.04 (should work on recent Debian & Ubuntu)

 <!--
 > [!Tip]